Phuire-Research/Stratimux/The-Muxified-Turing-Machine.md

 * Muxification, Muxified, Muxify - The process of Multiplexing Symmetrical Quantitative and Qualitative Reasoning into a Single Decision.
 * ActionStrategy - Typically represented as a binary tree strategy, is capable of holding all Patterns of computation and is the literal in plain language logical conceptual expression of computation.
 * Action - The messaging protocol whose function is described by its governing quality.
-* Axium - The holder of the set of concepts and their muxified functionality.
+* Muxium - The holder of the set of concepts and their muxified functionality.
 * Method - The strategy calling function via some pattern
 * Concept - The governing abstraction of concepts and their decomposable qualities.
 * State - The literal state of a concept and its described properties